pingcap/tiflash/README.md

 ### Install gRPC Systemwise

 You should use exact gRPC 1.26.0.
-Refer to gRPC documentation or our test settings [example](https://github.com/pingcap/kvproto/blob/master/.github/workflows/cpp-test.yaml) for how to do it.
+Refer to gRPC [document](https://github.com/grpc/grpc/blob/master/BUILDING.md) or our test settings [example](https://github.com/pingcap/kvproto/blob/master/.github/workflows/cpp-test.yaml) for how to do it.

 ### Checkout Source Code